mines-erds/course-overviews/558_CourseOutline.md

 - Week 8 python package creation for solo project 2

 #### Subthemes:
-- Installing python, pip/conda, environments
+- Installing python, pip/conda, environments, IDEs
-  - Formative assessment: Week 2 exercises
+  - Formative assessment: Week 2 exercises and scaffolded notebooks
 - Scripts vs. functions
   - Formative assessments:
-    - Week 2 exercises
+    - Week 2 quiz, discussion (when is it worth it to function?), scaffolded notebooks
     - Week 7 implementation of functions into your package

 ### 3. Construct python code to retrieve earth-resource data using APIs (application programming interfaces) and web-scraping algorithms